 This stage of sleep is usually what’s called dreamless sleep.
 Your mind and body are relaxed and you’ve just begun to doze off.
 If you’re a snorer, this is where you might start to make some noise.
 You can be easily roused from this stage of sleep without disrupting your rest too much.

-Also called slow wave sleep, this period of sleep actually consists of two stages.
+Also called slow-wave sleep, this period of sleep actually consists of two stages.
 This is where your body and your mind get the most rest and rejuvenation.
 Your brain activity will go down, making your brain waves appear slower.
-This is also part of your cycle where your brain processes memories and recovers from your day.
+This is also the stage when your brain processes memories and recovers from your day.

 Rapid Eye Movement (REM)

 REM sleep is where your dreams happen.
 Your brain is incredibly active at this stage, while your body is completely still.
-REM makes up about 25% of your sleeping time, and occurs 70-90 minutes after you first fall asleep.
-REM is also thought to help with long term memory, replacing neurotransmitters, and improving brain performance.
+REM makes up about 25 percent of your sleeping time, and occurs 70 to 90 minutes after you first fall asleep.
+REM is also thought to help with long-term memory, replacing neurotransmitters and improving brain performance.
 The longer you sleep, the longer your body stays in REM sleep with each sleep cycle.